ThalissaRM/Thalissa-Ramos/README.md

 Hey there!
-I'm Thalissa, nice to meet ya :)
+I'm Thalissa a brazilian student, nice to meet ya :)

  ⚡ I study systems and program development for around a year now.
  ⚡ And i enjoy both the back-end and the front-end and I think the whole process of developing